Botanical Arts Rules & Guidelines

 Botanical Arts Entries

 1. Please carefully read the Floral Design Division Rules and Guidelines.

-2. Registration Form must be received by the Entries Chair no later than Friday, March 30, 2018 and will be accepted in the order received.
-Exhibitors should complete and submit the online registration form, or print and scan the registration form from the schedule booklet and e-mail it to Kathy Michie, email@example.com.
-Tel.
+2. Registration Form must be received by the Entries Chair no later than Friday, March 29, 2019 and will be accepted in the order received.
+Exhibitors should visit our website at www.NewportFlowerShow.org then complete the on-line registration form or print and then e-mail a scan of your completed registration form to Kathy Michie, firstname.lastname@example.org Tel.
 (508) 835.3342 *Please indicate NFS Entries in e-mail subject line.

-Exhibitors will receive confirmation of receipt by e-mail.
+Upon receipt of the registration form, exhibitors will receive confirmation of receipt by e-mail.
 An exhibitor’s information packet will be mailed.
-The packet will include your entry number, exhibitor name badge, an entry card, a plant list form, a copy of the floor plan at Rosecliff, plant identification key cards, a card for a statement of intent (optional) and, where applicable, a paint sample.
+The packet will include your entry number, exhibitor name badge, staging details, a plant list form, a copy of the floor plan at Rosecliff, plant identification key cards, a card for a statement of intent (optional) and, where applicable, a paint sample.

-If an exhibitor has requested a Show badge for a helper in advance, this will also be included.
+If an exhibitor has requested a Show badge for a helper, this will also be included.
 Show badges must be worn at all times while on the grounds of Rosecliff.
 Only those possessing a badge will be allowed on the Show grounds during set-up.

 Entry numbers will be pre-assigned by the Entries Chair on a first-come, first-served basis.